Surf Forecasts:

 Best Forecast Surf Conditions for Zurriola hondartza this week:

-The surf forecast for Zurriola hondartza over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 03) at 11PM.
-The primary swell is predicted to be 1.3m and 10s period.
+The surf forecast for Zurriola hondartza over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Saturday (Jul 11) at 5AM.
+The primary swell is predicted to be 0.7m and 9s period with a secondary swell of 0.2m and 13s.
 The wind is predicted to be glassy as the swell arrives.

-The most powerful waves expected at Zurriola hondartza in the next 16 days are 1.3m 11s and forecast to arrive on Friday (Jul 03) at 5PM.
-Winds are predicted to be onshore at the time the swell arrives.
-The largest open ocean swell (not directed at the beach) is 0.2m 3s period and expected on Tuesday (Jul 07) at 8AM.
+The most powerful waves expected at Zurriola hondartza in the next 16 days are 1.3m 7s and forecast to arrive on Monday (Jul 13) at 8AM.
+Winds are predicted to be glassy at the time the swell arrives.

 | Wave Type | Time (CEST) & Date | Wave Height & Period |